-Macro-level fundamental analysis entails the study or forecasting of economic growth, inflation, credit cycles, interest rate trends, capital flows between countries, labor and resource utilization and their cyclicality, demographic trends, central bank and political policies and behavior, geopolitical matters, consumer and business trends, and “soft” data (e.g., sentiment or confidence surveys).
+Macro-level fundamental analysis entails the study or forecasting of economic growth, inflation, credit cycles, interest rate trends, capital flows between countries, labor and resource utilization and their cyclicality.
+It also includes demographic trends, central bank and political policies and behavior, geopolitical matters, consumer and business trends, and “soft” data (e.g. sentiment or confidence surveys).

-Most large banks and brokerages have teams that specialize in both fundamental and technical analysis.
+Most large banks and brokerages today have teams that specialize in both fundamental and technical analysis.
 In general, the more quality information one takes in to improve the odds of being right, the better one’s trading results are likely to be.

 Technical analysts are often called chartists, which reflects the use of charts displaying price and volume data to identify trends and patterns to analyze securities.
-Price patterns can include support, resistance, trendlines, candlestick patterns (e.g., head and shoulders, reversals), moving averages, and technical indicators.
+Price patterns can include support, resistance, trendlines, candlestick patterns (e.g. head and shoulders, reversals), moving averages, and technical indicators.

 Assumptions in Technical Analysis

-Human nature being what it is, with commonly shared behavioral characteristics, market history has a tendency to repeat itself.
-The sequence of events is not apt to repeat itself perfectly, but the patterns are generally similar.
+Human nature tends to be cyclical i.e market history has a tendency to repeat itself.
+The sequence of events may not repeat itself perfectly, but the patterns are generally similar.
 These can take the form of long-term or short-term price behavior.

 In the long-term, business cycles are inherently prone to repeating themselves, as driven by credit booms where debt rises unsustainably above income for a period and eventually results in financial pain when not enough cash is available to service these debts.
 This tends to result in slow progressive gains in stocks and other “risk-on” trades (e.g., carry trading) during an expansion and a sharp fall upon a recession.

 Thus, there is the inbuilt assumption in technical analysis that a market’s price discounts all information influencing a particular market.
-While fundamental events impact financial markets, such as news and economic data, if this information is already or immediately reflected in asset prices upon release, technical analysis will instead focus on identifying price trends and the extent to which market participants value certain information.
+While fundamental events impact financial markets, such as news and economic data, if this information is reflected in asset prices upon release, technical analysis will instead focus on identifying price trends and the extent to which market participants value certain information.